CuratorCat/pcc-archive.org/wiki/merch/pins.md

 ### Size

-Here is a photo comparison for the size of the pin and 1 US dollar coin
+Here is a photo of the size compared to 1 US dollar coin

 ![Photo of PCC Pin and a coin](./assets/pins/pin-coin.jpg)